About the Author:

 Aluminium is a natural material that is often used because of its good conductivity.
 It is malleable and equipped with a very noble surface.
 The chemical element aluminium has the atomic number 13.
 The name is derived from the Latin word alumen or alum.

-In chemistry, aluminium belongs to the on-board group in the periodic table of the elements.
+In chemistry, aluminium belongs to the boron group in the periodic table of the elements.
 It used to belong to the group of earth metals.
 Aluminium is the third most common element and most common metal present in the earth’s crust.
 Because of its reactivity, it often occurs only in a chemically bound state.
-Today, aluminium foil is mostly made from pure aluminium (AI content 99 to 99.9%).
+Today, aluminium foil is mostly made from pure aluminium (Al content 99 to 99.9%).
 For the production, pre-rolled strips with a thickness of 0.6 to 1.5 mm are produced with several rolling steps to the required thickness.

 Milling of aluminium foil